-There are several basic types of Chinese rice vinegar, along with sweetened varieties that contain everything from sugar to ginger, orange peel and/or cloves for an added extra flavour.
+There are several basic types of Chinese rice vinegar, along with sweetened varieties that contain everything from sugar to ginger, orange peel and/or cloves for added flavor.

 You can use different kinds of rice vinegar to prepare different kinds of foods in Chinese cooking.
-Some of the sweetened or flavoured vinegars can even make a delicious summer drink.
+Some of the sweetened or flavored vinegars can even make a delicious summer drink.

-Shanxi aged vinegar is a famous traditional Chinese vinegar.
-It is made from different kind of grains, such as rice, sorghum, barley, bran and chaff.
+Shanxi aged vinegar is a famous traditional Chinese vinegar that dates back 3,000 years.
+It is made from different kinds of grain, such as rice, sorghum, barley, bran, and chaff.
 It’s fermented using solid-state fermentation techniques.
-Shanxi aged vinegar has 3000 years of history and the colour of the Shanxi aged vinegar is dark reddish brown.

-The flavour of Shanxi aged vinegar is mellow, sour and slight sweet.
+The color of Shanxi aged vinegar is dark reddish- brown while its flavor is mellow, sour, and slightly sweet.

 It’s easy enough to confuse the two since they often sit side by side at the Asian/Chinese grocery store.

-The flavour of black vinegar is mellower and sweeter than the other two type of vinegars.
-I love to use black vinegar to cook my favourite dish “Shanghai Style Sweet and Sour Pork”.
+- The flavor of black vinegar is mellower and sweeter than the other two types of vinegars.

-The aged process also gives black vinegar a strong and unique fragrance.
-I often call it Chinese balsamic vinegar.
-You can also substitute black vinegar with balsamic vinegar if you have difficulty getting hold of Chinese black vinegar.
+- The aged process also gives black vinegar a strong and unique fragrance.
+Some call it Chinese balsamic vinegar.
+In fact, if you can't find Chinese black vinegar for a recipe, use balsamic vinegar.

-Two of the brands of red rice vinegar that I really like are Pearl River Bridge and Koon Chun from Hong Kong.
+- Two excellent brands of red rice vinegar are Pearl River Bridge and Koon Chun from Hong Kong.